znxuz/freertos-threadsafe-sink/README.md

 inline void tsink_init(tsink_consume_f f, uint32_t priority);
 ```

-Optionally pass a custom size as compile macro `-DTSINK_CAPACITY` for the
+Size for the internal circular array is configurable by passing a compile macro
-internal circular buffer.
-A size of a power of two is **strongly** recommended
+`-DTSINK_CAPACITY`.
+By default its 2k in size.
+A size of a power of two is
-for 1-cycle bitwise AND-operation, which is done on upon every access to the
+**strongly** recommended for turning modulo operations into a 1-cycle bitwise
+AND-operation, which is done on upon every access to the read/write buffer
-read/write buffer pointers.
+pointers.

 ### 2. Write Data

 Call `tsink_write_<variant>()` to write data into the sink.
 Thread-safety is
-guaranteed by synchronizing the calls internally using a mutex.
-Strict FIFO is
+guaranteed by synchronizing the calls internally using a FreeRTOS-mutex.
+Strict
-guaranteed only with `tsink_write_ordered()` by passing a atomically incremented
+FIFO is achieved only with `tsink_write_ordered()` by passing a atomically
-counter starting from 0 as a unique "ticket".
+incremented counter starting from 0 as a unique "ticket".

 ```cpp
 inline void tsink_write_ordered(const char* ptr, size_t len, size_t ticket);